AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `firewall_image` - (Required) One of the AWS/Azure/GCP AMIs from various vendors such as Palo Alto Networks.
 * `firewall_image_id` - (Optional) Firewall image ID.
 Applicable to AWS and Azure only.
 For AWS, please use AMI ID.
 For Azure, the format is “Publisher:Offer:Plan:Version”.
 Available as of provider version R2.19+.
 * `firewall_size` - (Required) Instance size of the firewall.
 Example: "m5.xlarge".
 * `management_subnet` - (Optional) Management Interface Subnet.
 Select the subnet whose name contains “gateway and firewall management”.
 For GCP, `management_subnet` must be in the form `cidr~~region~~name`.
-Required for Palo Alto Networks VM-Series, and required to be empty for Check Point or Fortinet series.
+Required for Palo Alto Networks VM-Series.
+Only for OCI, required for Check Point.
+Required to be empty for Check Point (except for OCI) or Fortinet series.
 * `egress_subnet` - (Required) Egress Interface Subnet.
 Select the subnet whose name contains “FW-ingress-egress”.
 For GCP, `egress_subnet` must be in the form `cidr~~region~~name`.
 * `firewall_image_version` - (Optional) Version of firewall image.
 If not specified, Controller will automatically select the latest version available.
 * `zone` - (Optional) Availability Zone.
 Required if creating a Firewall Instance with a Native AWS GWLB-enabled VPC.
 Applicable to AWS, Azure, and GCP only.
 Available as of provider version R2.17+.